Contact: John Johnson

 517.332.5046 or [email protected]

-EAST LANSING, Mich. – April 15 – Capturing first place in three of five individual categories, Montrose High School repeated as the “Program of the Year” in the second annual MHSAA School Broadcast Program Excellence Awards for 2014-15.
+EAST LANSING, Mich. – May 11 – Make it five in row for Montrose High School, which again claimed the top spot as the “Program of the Year” in the MHSAA’s School Broadcast Program Excellence Awards for 2017-18.

-The SBP Excellence Awards are underwritten by Herff Jones, which will award certificates and plaques to the schools which took individual honors, with the presentation dates and times to be announced.
+The SBP Excellence Awards will award certificates and plaques to the schools which took individual honors, with the presentation dates and times to be announced.

-Montrose took first place in Best Play-By-Play, Best Single Camera Production with PlayOn!
-Sports graphics, and the top two spots for Best Use of PlayOn!
+Montrose took first place in every category: Best Highlight, Best Multicamera Production, Best Student Play-by-Play, Best Produced Commercial/Feature, Best Single Camera Production with PlayOn!
+Sports Graphics, and Best Use of PlayOn!
 Sports Graphics.
-The program also took a second place for Best Produced Commercial/Feature and a third for Best Multicamera Production.
+It also placed a second entry in five of the six categories.

-Montrose also demonstrated during the year a good blend of productions in a variety of sports covered and an overall command of the PlayOn!
+Montrose continued to demonstrate good blend of productions in a variety of sports covered; and an overall command of the PlayOn!
 Sports software used for graphics and inserting commercials/features during the course of productions.